 If any witnesses saw what happened, it's important that you speak with them and record everything they say along with their name and phone number.
 Any medical records, car accident photographs, and wage information will also be important when you're building a case.
 It's highly recommended that you use a daily journal to write down how your injuries are affecting you and your everyday life, which could support your claim.

-Get in Touch With Our Texas Car Accident Attorneys
+Get in Touch With Our Pasadena Car Accident Legal Team

 If you've been thinking about filing an insurance claim, we'll help you determine if this option is enough for your injuries.
 If the injuries are severe, a lawsuit may be more appropriate so that you can receive a higher amount of compensation.
 Our trained and experienced attorneys will also guide you through every facet of the claims or lawsuit process so that you always know what's going on with your case.